|Region:||Clare Valley & McLaren Vale|

 Campbell Mattinson, The Wine Front, January 2013

-WeÆve had an uneasy relationship with Taylors Jaraman Shiraz û mostly due to (over) oaking issues.
+WeÆve had an uneasy relationship with Wakefield Jaraman Shiraz û mostly due to (over) oaking issues.
 IÆve tasted this a couple of times and the oak here is settling down û though itÆs still laid on.
 Thick, chocolatey oak on thick, chocolatey fruit.
 ItÆs plummy and blackberried too, with a slip of eucalypt to boot.
 Very Australian, which is not a bad thing, but in a somewhat exaggerated fashion.
 Hard to score as a result.
 If you enjoy this style, you will rate this significantly higher.
 (And admittedly, there are nights when I do).

 Isaac Baker, Terroirist - Wine Blog, October 2013